Azure AI Agent¶

 connection_string: <project connection string> # A connection string to access the project in Azure AI Foundry

-agent_id: <unique agent ID> # A unique agent ID assigned after creation
+agent_id: <unique agent ID> # A unique agent ID is assigned upon creation; Requires `az login` or `Connect-AzAccount` to retrieve it.

 contexts: